nimiq/vue-components/README.md

   msgstr "Compte Créé"
   ```
   Please only edit the translations, not the source strings.

+- Please also don't change the `.json` language files as these are auto-generated.
+Only edit the `.po` language files.

 - Once the file has been fully translated or you are done updating an existing language file, you can open a pull
   request here in github.